Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Bedsure is one of the top-selling orthopedic dog beds on Amazon, and its appeal is easy to understand: the four-sided bolster design, flannel cover, and waterproof liner check a lot of boxes at a price that's hard to argue with.

-The important caveat, which is worth stating directly: independent testing of Bedsure under dogs over 100 lbs showed significant foam compression — in some cases down to under half an inch under a large Mastiff’s weight.
+The important caveat: independent testing of Bedsure under dogs over 100 lbs showed significant foam compression — in some cases down to under half an inch under a large Mastiff's weight.
 At that point, the support is essentially gone.
-This is not a bed designed for giant breeds or very heavy dogs, and presenting it as such would be misleading.
+This is not a bed designed for giant breeds or very heavy dogs.

 Price: $40–$115 depending on size